Gas Cylinder Storage | Gas Bottle Storage Requirements

 Special gas bottle storage (propane gas storage) regulations apply to temporary structures.

-This includes open air, temporary structures, such as marquees, tents, booths and under awnings.
+This includes open-air and temporary structures such as marquees, tents, booths, and under awnings.

 General Gas Bottle Safety & Gas Bottle Storage Regulations

-LPG gas bottle storage (propane gas storage), for LPG gas cylinder safety, should be outdoors in a well ventilated area.
-Gas cylinder storage should not be stored indoors.
+1. For LPG gas bottle safety, storage (propane gas storage) should be outdoors in a well-ventilated area.
+Gas cylinder storage should not be indoors.

-♦ In the event of a release of gas and without adequate ventilation, gas dissipation occurs slowly and the accumulated gas remains within its explosive range over a longer period of time.
+3. If gas is released without adequate ventilation, gas dissipation occurs slowly, and the accumulated gas remains within its explosive range for a longer period.

-♦ Gas bottle storage areas must be free from sources of ignition, per the gas bottle storage regulations (propane tank safety regulations).
+4. Gas bottle storage areas must be away from ignition sources as per the gas bottle storage regulations (propane tank safety regulations).

-♦ LPG gas bottle storage must be prevented from falling, movement or physical damage by storing them in approved cages/racks, securing the cylinders with LPG gas cylinder safety chains or using other approved retention methods.
+9. LPG gas bottle storage must prevent falling, movement or physical damage by storing them in approved cages/racks, securing the cylinders with LPG gas cylinder safety chains or using other approved retention methods.

-♦ An MSDS for LPG should be located in close proximity to the LPG gas cylinder storage area for fast reference in a gas bottle safety emergency
+An SDS for LPG should be located in close proximity to the LPG gas cylinder storage area for fast reference in a gas bottle safety emergency

 The distinctive smell that people associate with these gases is actually added to them as a safety measure.